tomerlichtash/mels-loop/public/content/docs/the-story-of-mel/pages/mel-kaye-cv/index.en.md

 Around 1948, Mel entered his undergraduate studies in UCLA, still under the name Melvin Kornitzky.
 This name was used in the 1951 university yearbook, but in the 1952 issue he was already named Melvin Kaye.
 We don’t know which faculties he attended and whether or not he majored in any discipline.

-During his university years, Mel was a member of the Jewish fraternity Tau Delta Phi, which ended its activity in the 1970s.
+During his academic studies, Mel was a member of the Jewish fraternity Tau Delta Phi, which ended its activity in the 1970s.

 After graduating in 1952, during the Stevenson/Eisenhower presidential race, Mel and his father Heman Kaye registered in the Los Angeles voters book.